bitovi/hatchify/docs/guides/using-postgres-db.md

 > **Note:** the new PostgreSQL db we just created is empty, so you'll need to seed it just like we did in the [getting started guide](../../README.md#seeding-data)

-#### The following options are allowed within the db options object:
+### The following options are allowed within the db options object

 | Property          | Type                                   | Default                    | Details                                                                                                                     |
 | ----------------- | -------------------------------------- | -------------------------- | --------------------------------------------------------------------------------------------------------------------------- |